-The Mortgage Credit Certificate Program (MCC) permits first-time homebuyers who are within federal guidelines for family income and acquisition costs to take up to 30% or \$2,000 of annual mortgage interest as a federal income tax credit for every year the homebuyer occupies the home.
-The Agency provided MCCs for 322 homebuyers this fiscal year.
+The Mortgage Credit Certificate Program permits first-time homebuyers who are within federal guidelines for family income and acquisition costs to take up to 30% or \$2,000 of annual mortgage interest as a federal income tax credit for every year the homebuyer occupies the home.
+Although the mortgage credit certificate cannot be used with a FirstHome Mortgage, it is available for qualifying first-time homebuyers using the N.C.
+Home Advantage Mortgage.